-'People of Halifax' is a series of articles about some of the biggest influences in the history of the town as many people of known it.
+'People of Halifax' is a series of articles about some of the biggest influences in the history of the town.

 This first 3 in this series are written by Alan Burnett, a one time lecturer, writer on European Affairs and now regular blogger whose collection of memories, photographs and ramblings are a pleasure to read. http://newsfromnowhere1948.blogspot.co.uk/